 Indigenous affairs minister steps down from Manitoba cabinet following premier's comments about colonial settlers

-The move comes a week after the premier made controversial comments about colonial settlers in relation to the toppling of statues by Indigenous protestors.
+The move comes a week after the premier made comments about colonial settlers in the wake of the toppling of statues by Indigenous protestors.

 "The people who came here to this country before it was a country and since, didn't come here to destroy anything – they came here to build, they came to build better," Pallister said following the toppling.